Cirrus-Minor/witchblast/readme.txt

 - MOD Cyclops' falling stones bounce (one time)
 - MOD Cyclops has protection before stones are falling
 - MOD Butcher drops a silver coin now
 - FIX Sprite center and Z-order
+- FIX Giant Slime bug when falling on the wall
+- FIX Freeze when opening a chest while having all the items (but not the fairies)

 v0.2.5
 - ADD New mini-boss